Coos Bay Response Co-Op

 Providing adequate equipment and trained personnel for spill response

 Handling and disposing of spilled oil and oil debris

 This Plan describes realistic response capabilities for removing spilled oil promptly while attempting to minimize damage.
 Its objective is to provide for a pattern of coordinated, integrated response actions by federal, state and civilian forces during a spill incident.

 This Plan has been prepared to address spills associated with the operations of any CBRC enrolled vessel considering the types of petroleum products handled by the vessels and the surrounding environment.
 Environmentally sensitive areas and resources have been identified and targeted for priority protection in the event of a spill.

 The geographic area covered by this Plan, as required under OAR 340-47-150(4)(a), consists of Coos Bay from the Isthmus Slough Bridge at river mile 15 to the mouth (at river mile 0).

 The "worst case spill", as defined by regulation, is a spill of a vessel's entire cargo and fuel complicated by adverse weather conditions (during which wind, reduced visibility, and sea state hinder but do not preclude normal response operations).
 In this Plan, the worst case spill scenario by definition of OAR 340-47-010 (36)(c) means the loss of a "...vessel's entire cargo and fuel complicated by adverse weather conditions...", and is defined as a general cargo vessel of 800 feet OAL, carrying 15,000 barrels of bunker fuel.

 Emergency response scenarios for small, maximum probable, worst case, and simultaneous oil spills are addressed in section 11.0 of the Plan.

-For additional information, please contact Holly Tavernier, CBRC Coordinator.
+For additional information, go to http://coosbayresponse.com or contact the CBRC Coordinator.